 - Link out to authority blogs that are doing outsourcing well.

-It’s also essential to write a powerful and clickable headline.
+Finally, write a powerful and clickable headline.

 For example, if your first headline is:

-Outsourcing Guide For Small Business
+Outsourcing Guide For Small Businesses

 You can improve it like this: